 Patellofemoral pain syndrome

-Patellofemoral pain syndrome (PFPS) is the name for a knee condition where you get pain at the front of your knee.
+Patellofemoral pain syndrome (PFPS) is a knee condition causing pain at the front of your knee.
 It may be behind or around your kneecap (patella).
 It’s thought to happen because of stress on the joint between your kneecap and your thigh bone (femur).

 An image showing the different parts of the knee